KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 ### <a id="instll-cnfg-tap-clstr"></a> Install and configure Tanzu Application Platform on the workload cluster

-While still targeting the workload cluster, it is time to install Tanzu Application Platform.
+While still targeting the workload cluster, install Tanzu Application Platform:

 1. Create an overlay for the `cnrs` package by applying this YAML to the cluster: